Half Marathon & Marathon Fueling Calculator

 Carbohydrates during the race

-The current ACSM/AND/Dietitians of Canada joint position statement (Thomas, Erdman, & Burke, 2016) lays out the tiered targets we use in this calculator:
+The current ACSM/AND/Dietitians of Canada joint position statement (Thomas, Erdman, & Burke, 2016) lays out the tiered targets:

 - Under 1 hour: water suffices.
+Carbs during the race add little.
 A carbohydrate mouth rinse may give a small performance boost.

 Carb-loading: what's changed